Brunch & Batter

 Instructions

-1 cup sliced strawberries, 1 tablespoon balsamic vinegar
+1 cup strawberries, 1 tablespoon balsamic vinegar

 Nutrition*